 Honors and High Honors in Political Science

 Students with outstanding records in political science may pursue honors.
 To qualify, a student must have, at graduation, an overall GPA of 3.40 and a departmental GPA of 3.50 in the eleven or more courses taken to satisfy the major requirement for honors.
 A student must enroll in the year-long honors colloquium (POSC 498 and POSC 499).
 Each student in the fall while enrolled in POSC 498 will complete an in-depth written literature review of his or her subject of interest; then, in the spring while enrolled in POSC 499, students will write a lengthy thesis.
 Each course is graded separately, but enrollment in POSC 499 is contingent on the successful completion of POSC 498, and the recommendation of the seminar director and the student’s primary adviser.
 Although these courses are designed for and required of those hoping to stand for honors or high honors at graduation, neither is restricted to them; rising seniors with a strong interest in some area of political science and a proven academic record of accomplishment who would like to explore further a chosen area of research in a collaborative environment should also consider enrolling.
 It is critically important that juniors interested in doing an honors thesis in their senior year, speak both with their advisers and members of the faculty conducting research in an area of common interest while searching for a primary adviser to guide their independent research during their senior year.

+All students who have successfully completed the honors sequence will be eligible for honors or high honors.
+Whether a student receives honors or high honors ultimately depends upon the outcome of their thesis research.
+To be awarded honors, a thesis must be judged superior both by the faculty member guiding the student’s research and the seminar director of POSC 499.
 A thesis judged by these readers to be potentially worthy of high honors will, with the agreement of the student, be submitted to a third reader.
 An oral defense will then be scheduled at which time the student is examined both on the content of the thesis and his or her knowledge of the general field of inquiry.
 The three readers then make the final decision as to whether the student will receive high honors at graduation.

 For information about academic awards, see “Honors and Awards: Political Science” in Chapter VI.
 Colgate’s chapter of Pi Sigma Alpha is a national honorary society that recognizes the accomplishments of undergraduate political science students.